ihsanfadil/tidytuesday/README.md

 # #TidyTuesday

-This repository collects all code, visualisation, and interpretations I made for the weekly __#TidyTuesday__ project.
+This repository collects all code, visualisation, and interpretations for the weekly __#TidyTuesday__ project.